clarissalabrum/math4610-1/basicReview/algebra.md

 notation that will be used in this material.
 There are also a number of examples of how to use LaTeX and other mathematical tools for presenting solutions to the problems in the text.
 Students do not need to use LaTeX to complete problems.
 However, with the increasing use of technology in education and further into industry, it is a good idea to start using type setting tools like LaTeX to write up work being done as students work through this material.
+Another thing the reader may be able to pick up is how to include graphics in Github repositories and/or in documents.

+Note that the review provided in this material is NOT a thorough discussion algebra.
+Only content needed for the material in this repository is presented.
+If a reader or student is in need of more, it is suggested that another more thorough source should be found.
+That is, find the book you used to learn algebra or take/retake a course in algebra.

+Now to the review of algebra.

 ### Definition of Relations and Functions